Outfled/iTunes-Discord-RPC/README.md

 -Click the 'New Application' button in the top right

 -Set the name to 'iTunes' and press create (duplicate application names are allowed).
 This will be the RPC status display name.

 ![image](https://user-images.githubusercontent.com/55547083/231023853-b35955b0-ce14-4874-a281-2b0e083dc1cf.png)

 -In the general information tab, upload the application icon (img/iTunesLogo.jpeg).
 This image will be the default image used if the Discord client tries to display an asset image that does not exist.

-In the general information tab, scroll down & find the application ID.
+-In the general information tab, scroll down & find the application ID.
 Press copy and save this for later.

 ### Step 3: Upload the Album Images to the Discord Developer Application(s)